FuscusNight/Pocket-News/README.md

 - npx expo start to run it

 ### Extra Small Note
-**Currently untill 21st of May of 2025 , this code's main branch is in a frozen state by requriement of the assignment , I am not alowed to edit anything , i am aware i kept an extra screen js file i do not use anymore (randomNews) , it can be completely ignored, it servers no function anymore and I'll remove it once I am allowed to edit the code again**
+**Currently untill 21st of May of 2025 , this code's main branch is in a frozen state by requriement of the assignment , I am not alowed to edit anything , i am aware i kept an extra screen js file i do not use anymore (randomNews) , it can be completely ignored, it serves no function anymore and I'll remove it once I am allowed to edit the code again**

 ## 📋 Original Project Overview